McJulez-png/McJ/README.md

-#@McJulez-png.
-All McJ tokens have been minted by the request of @McJulez-png.
+#McJulez-png

 This is the icon server for ZEY, one-of-one NFTs based on the SLP layer of Bitcoin Cash.
 All artwork is created by @McJulez-png.
-All McJ tokens have been minted by the request of @McJulez-png.